 Truth: Stress comes when goals and rules are not clear.

-Accountability Is Only for Poor Performers
+Is Only for Poor Performers

 Truth: Good performers do even better when there is a clear system of accountability.